quantiota/Whole-in-One-Framework/ebook/00-article/01-article00.md

-## Introduction: The Whole-in-One Framework – A Step Toward Universal Understanding
+## The Whole-in-One Framework – A Step Toward Universal Understanding

 This eBook is not just a collection of articles—it is a structured progression of thought, moving from one insight to the next, each building upon the last.
 At the heart of this journey lies the Whole-in-One Framework, a concept that emerges as a natural consequence of exploring decision-making, emergent systems, and structured complexity.